-The book “A Parent’s Guide to Preventing Homosexuality” by Joseph Nicolosi, published by InterVarsity Press in 2002, is now in the process of being reprinted by Liberal Mind Publishers for a 2016 edition.
+The book “A Parent’s Guide to Preventing Homosexuality” by Joseph Nicolosi, published by InterVarsity Press in 2002, has been reprinted by Liberal Mind Publishers for a 2016 edition.

-No one can guarantee a heterosexual outcome, but there is much a parent can do to lay the foundation for a secure gender identity.
+Maximizing the possibility of a heterosexual outcome is important to most parents.
+No one can guarantee such an outcome, but there is much a parent can do to lay the critically important foundation for a secure gender identity.
 When a boy joyfully embraces his own maleness, heterosexuality will likely follow.
 In this book, Dr. Nicolosi offers not only the best parenting techniques, and he adds a sobering new chapter on the health hazards associated with a gay lifestyle.

 Below are the comments of some of his colleagues.